Review and road test of the Mercedes-Benz E-Class E220d

 Market and Model

 This E220d with its 2.0-litre turbodiesel engine is the volume E-Class variant.
 With 194hp, it has all off the performance most drivers will ever need and it also provides company car tax-friendly emissions.
-Prices for this diesel start at £36,000 and head on up to £39,000 before you add any extras.
-While that might be a little more than some of the Mercedes' key rivals, it's still less than if you make the jump into the V6 turbodiesel model.
-That will cost you from £45,000 to £47,000 depending on which trim level takes your fancy.
-However, all E-Class models come with the 9G-Tronic automatic gearbox as standard, so the overall cost balances out compared to direct competitors from Audi, BMW and Jaguar.
+Prices for this diesel sit in the £40,000-£45,000 bracket before you start to add any extras.
+While that might be a little more than some of the Mercedes' key rivals, you'll get much of the difference back in higher residuals.
+All E-Class models come with the 9G-Tronic automatic gearbox as standard and the overall cost tends to balance out compared to direct competitors from Audi, BMW and Jaguar.

 Cost of Ownership

 For most E-Class customers, diesel engines will be at the top of their priority list.
-The best seller in the range is this E220d and, for this tenth generation E-Class, Mercedes has fitted a 2.0-litre turbodiesel in place of the previous 2.1-litre unit.
-It makes a big difference to this most popular version of its large executive saloon as the E220d now delivers 72.4mpg combined consumption on the New European Drive Cycle compared to the last one's 53.3mpg.
-On top of that, carbon dioxide emissions are down to 102g/km from the old car's 139g/km if you stick with the smaller 17-inch wheels.
-Those are massive improvements and all the more impressive when you consider this E-Class is now also much quicker and way more refined.
-Just as importantly for Mercedes, the E-Class betters its rivals from Audi, BMW and Jaguar by using less fuel and creating fewer harmful tailpipe gasses.
+The best seller in the range is this E220d and, for this tenth generation E-Class, Mercedes has fitted a 2.0-litre turbodiesel.
+It makes a big difference to this most popular version of its large executive saloon as the E220d now delivers up to 53.3mpg (saloon - WLTP - combined consumption).
+On top of that, carbon dioxide emissions are very competitive at up to 139g/km (WLTP).
+These stats are all the more impressive when you consider this E-Class is now also quicker and refined.

 Making the E-Class able to travel further for every gallon of fuel it uses obviously cuts down on emissions.
 To take that even further, Mercedes has fitted an 'AdBlue' reservoir.
 This 23-litre tank contains a urea additive that mixes with the hot exhaust gases from the engine.
 As the urea combines with these fumes, it turns many of the harmful chemicals into nothing more noxious than water and nitrogen - and that's what makes up most of the Earth's atmosphere.
 This tank should last the distance between routine services, but it can also be topped up if necessary.